Access & Affordability

 Financing a college education takes commitment, creativity and perseverance.
 Carnegie Mellon commits millions of dollars annually toward financial need.

-In 2018-2019, 97 percent of our full-time undergraduate students had their financial need met with packages that consisted of a combination of federal financial assistance and Carnegie Mellon dollars.
+In 2021-2022, financial aid packages for full-time undergraduate students consisted of a combination of federal financial assistance and Carnegie Mellon dollars.
 Some packages also included state grants and outside scholarships.